01-edu/public/subjects/build-brick-and-break/README.md

 - the HTML file [build-brick-and-break.html](./build-brick-and-break.html) can be opened in the browser, which includes:
   - the JS script running some code, and which will enable you to run your code.

-  - some CSS pre-styled classes: feel free to use those as they are, or modify them.
+- the CSS file [build-brick-and-break.css](./build-brick-and-break.css) feel free to use those as they are, or modify them.

 ### Expected result